We offer testing for ADHD, Autism, and Learning Disabilities

 Rates for ADHD testing at Katy Psychological Services, PLLC start at $580 after your initial diagnostic interview is conducted.

 ADHD COMPREHENSIVE EVALUATION

 Executive functioning deficits are common in individuals with ADHD.
 A deeper examination of working memory, sustained attention, organizational skills, processing speed, emotional functioning, and problem-solving is suggested for those who want a more detailed break down as to what their weaknesses are and how to make them better.
 Formal testing is also useful if children need an individualized educational plan for them at school, or for high school/college students who need specific documentation for SAT/ACT accommodations for testing or when they enter college.
 (The College Board has specific testing requirements.
 Katy Psychological Services only uses tests that the Board accepts).

-Pricing ranges based on the number of hours needed for testing, which can be from 2-5 hours, which means after the initial appointment, the price ranges from $1200 to $2100.
+Pricing ranges based on the number of hours needed for testing, which can be from 2-5 hours, which means after the initial appointment, the price starts at $2500.
 We can give you a price quote once we meet with you and more fully understand what your needs are, and what we need to do to help answer your questions.
 Testing is individually tailored for each client---as it should be.